-Prospective new owners complete an adoption form which outlines their personal circumstances, experience with dogs and in particular collies.
-Outlines of all the dogs we have for rehoming are then shown and together with staff those dogs which meet their criteria and are considered suitable are then shown to the prospective new owner.
-Time can be spent with each or any dog and in the event that all circumstances are suitable the homing procedure can be completed.
+Prospective new owners complete an online adoption form initially which outlines their personal circumstances, experience with dogs and in particular collies.
+Rehoming staff then review the applications and discuss suitable dogs with those applicants who, it is felt, best match the dog's needs.
+They are then invited to visit the centre and spend time with each or any dog and in the event that all circumstances are suitable the homing procedure can be completed.
 Any history both prior to arrival and during its time at the centre is discussed and information concerning collies is offered.
 Owners are offered support at any time after homing by phone, email or if necessary they may visit the centre to discuss any problems.